Hello, I'm Zurab Kirkitadze

 - 4. Value at risk assessment by Monte Carlo simulation in Python

-- 5. Various classification methods such as linear discriminant analysis with R
+- 5. Various classification methods such as linear discriminant analysis with Python

 - 6. Various classification methods in Python: AdaBoost Classifier, Decision Tree Classifier, Quadratic Discriminant Analysis, GaussianNB, Gaussian Process Classifier, KNeighbors Classifier, MLP Classifier, Random Forest Classifier and svm